 - Take some warm water, enough to soak your affected finger or toe, in a bowl.

-- Soak your finger with ingrown nail in this water.
+- Soak your finger with an ingrown nail in this water.

 - Let it soak for about 15-20 minutes.